 - To recommend to Senate candidates for admission to research degree programmes.

-(a) General research degree requirements, including the required periods of enrolment for awards, are specified in the Code of Practice on Research Degrees, and the Degrees of MPhil, PhD and EngD.
-[Additional guidance notes can be found in Notes of guidance for students, supervisors and examiners and Guidelines on MA/MSc by research.]
-These publications are available on the Registry Services web pages under “Information for Research Students”.
+(a) General research degree requirements, including the required periods of enrolment for awards, are specified in the Policy on Research Degrees.
+These publications are available on the York Graduate Research School web pages.

 (b) With the approval of Senate, prior learning and achievement relevant to the programme concerned may be recognised through the reduction of the period of enrolment.
-Parameters and procedures for this are specified in the Code of Practice on Research Degrees.
+Parameters and procedures for this are specified in the Policy on Research Degrees.

-(c) Specific programme requirements are as approved by the Senate on the recommendation of the Board of Studies concerned.
+(c) Specific programme requirements are as approved by the York Graduate Research School on the recommendation of the Board of Studies concerned.
 Programme requirements are specified in relevant departmental documents.

 (d) Students enrolled for a research degree may not usually be enrolled at the same time for any other degree or qualification at this or another institution, unless such enrolment forms part of an approved programme of study involving another institution or institutions.

 (e) Students are not permitted to count the same period of enrolment for the award of a research degree and a taught postgraduate degree.